absmach/supermq-docs/docs/api.md

 ```

 ### Get All Things
 You can get all things in the database by querying this endpoint.
-List all things request accepts limit and offset query parameters
+List all things request accepts limit, offset, name and metadata query parameters.

 > Must-have: `user_token`